Paul Will: Club career

 Will made his professional debut in the 3.
 Liga for Bayern Munich II on 20 July 2019, coming on as a substitute in the 88th minute for Angelo Mayer in the away match against Würzburger Kickers, which finished as a 3–1 loss.
 On 22 August 2020, he joined Dynamo Dresden on a three-year contract.

+On 27 May 2024, Will signed with Darmstadt 98.

 International career

 Will made his debut for the Germany national under-20 team on 7 September 2018, coming on as a substitute in the 84th minute for Manuel Wintzheimer in the friendly match against the Czech Republic, which finished as a 3–2 home win for Germany.